Strengthening Cybersecurity in an Ever-Changing Landscape in New Zealand

 As technology continues to evolve, it is imperative for the public sector to adapt and reinforce its cybersecurity posture, thereby ensuring a secure and resilient future for Aotearoa.
 Remember, cybersecurity is not just an option; it is a necessity for the protection and progress of our nation.

-Cyber security experts don't forget to SAVE THE DATE for 9th of November in your diary.
-Register your team's attendance now, registration is complimentary for members of the public sector: don't miss the opportunity to attend Cyber New Zealand Showcase 2023, network with peers and hear exclusive use-case studies and keynote presentations from our speaker faculty of cyber thought-leaders.
+Cyber security experts don't forget to SAVE THE DATE for 5th of November at Shed 6 & TSB Arena, Wellington in your diary.
+Register your team's attendance now, registration is complimentary for members of the public sector: don't miss the opportunity to attend Cyber New Zealand Showcase 2024, network with peers and hear exclusive use-case studies and keynote presentations from our speaker faculty of cyber thought-leaders.